leashd

 3

-Install the daemon and start it with your LEASH_* environment.
+Run leashd with your env.
 It connects out to the control plane, pulls the signed policy, and listens locally as an MCP server.

 LEASH_AGENT_TOKEN=lsh_live_xxxxxxxxxxxxxxxx \